Book cover

 }

-Another possibility is to create a type grouping some of the parameters.
+Another possibility is to create a class to group some of the parameters.
 For example, consider the following method:

 void f(Date start, Date end) {